5. Spring IoC in Practice

 factory.Dispose()

-' release the factory
+' we free the factory

 factory = Nothing